By Dr. James M. Dahle, WCI Founder

 Recommended Physician Survey Companies

 So, which companies should you try out?
-Here are the five we recommend.
+Here are the ones we recommend.
 Note that we have an affiliate relationship with each of these companies.
 If you sign up with them, we get paid a few bucks.
 Thank you for going through these links to support the mission of The White Coat Investor.
 You also sometimes get a special deal by going through these links that you can't get by going directly to the company.

 #1 All Global Circle